 Now that we have two little ones in our home, we like to tailor their Advent reading to focus on the coming King as well.
 Last year we used The Jesus Storybook Bible, and this reading plan, for our son.
 Having a plan for kiddos, even a very simple one, allows for their hearts to be pointed toward Jesus in an extra special way as they wait for Christmas morning.

 Another favorite book of mine is Treasuring God in our Traditions by Noel Piper, and we plan to read Ann Voskamp’s Unwrapping the Greatest Gift for the first time this year.
-We also plan to use an advent calendar this year to add Scripture readings as a family each day.
+We also plan to use a DIY advent calendar this year to add Scripture readings as a family each day.

 Last year we had the privilege of experiencing our first Christmas morning with a toddler.
 It was heart-meltingly adorable to watch him come downstairs and see the tree, gifts underneath, for the first time!
 However, before we let our son tear into his packages, he has a very special job to complete!